 Teachers have the legal power to put students in detention.
-Where a detention is outside school hours we will endeavour to give parents 24 hours' notice due to safeguarding and travel considerations.
+Where a detention is outside school hours, we will endeavour to give parents 24 hours' notice due to safeguarding and travel considerations, however this is not necessary.
 Lunchtime and break time detentions do not need prior notification of the parents/carers.
 We will allow reasonable time for students to eat, drink and use the toilet.